easegress-io/easegress/doc/pipeline_practice_guide.md

 ### Throughput rate based throttling

-In this case, we will prepare a piplein to show you how to setup a throughput rate limitation for Ease Monitor edge service.
+In this case, we will prepare a pipeline to show you how to setup a throughput rate limitation for Ease Monitor edge service.
 You can see we only need to create a plugin and add it to a certain position in to the pipeline easily.

 #### Plugin